How Prefect Works

 Data Pools

-SQLAlchemy-managed database storing flow runs, task runs, deployments, work pools, and execution state
+Stores all persistent state including flow runs, task runs, deployments, work queues, and events

 Type: database